 - We’re looking for volunteers to participate in the annual Horseshoe Crab Survey.
 Please email firstname.lastname@example.org for more information.

 Summoned by the moon and the tides, horseshoe crabs emerge from offshore at this time each year to spawn along the Delaware Bayshores.
 Exactly on cue, thousands of shorebirds arrive to feast on crab eggs during their migration between South America and the Canadian Arctic.

 However shorebirds aren’t the only ones to descend upon the Bayshores in May and June to convene with crabs.
 Each year, a cadre of volunteers arrive to check in on these prehistoric creatures.
-In fact, this year Joni and Todd Carpenter celebrate a decade of horseshoe crab surveys.
+In fact, Joni and Todd Carpenter have celebrated more than a decade of horseshoe crab surveys.

 “We learned about this amazing phenomenon during a weekend trip to the Delaware beaches in the summer of 2002,” says Joni Carpenter, who lived in Ohio at the time.
 “We signed up for the 2003 horseshoe crab count after reading about it in Nature Conservancy magazine.”

 They enjoyed the experience so much, they have made the trip back to help every year since.

 Read a diary of the horseshoe crab count by a Conservancy staffer.

 Adds Carpenter, “The sight of all the horseshoe crabs on the beach is awe inspiring and provides a bit of reassurance that humankind has not completely ruined the planet.
 I don't want to see this spectacle of nature that has been happening for 350 million years come to an end because of our species.”

 Corinne Kee has made the 11-hour drive from Michigan for the past five years to play her part in ensuring healthy populations for both horseshoe crabs and the shorebirds which depend on them.